qudus4l/Style-Transfer/README.md

 During script execution, you can halt the real-time style transfer by closing the Streamlit app.

+## PyTorch Implementation

+Curious about the inner workings of our project?
+We've harnessed the power of PyTorch to drive the artful transformation process.
+Dive into the PyTorch implementation in the `pytorch_implementation/src/train.py` script.

+To explore the PyTorch implementation:

+1. Navigate to the `pytorch_implementation` directory.
+2. Open the `src` folder.
+3. Check out the `train.py` script to uncover the PyTorch-driven artistic transformation process.

+Remember, this implementation provides a peek into the fascinating world of style transfer and offers insights into how the art evolves throughout the creative journey.

+**Note:** If you decide to run the PyTorch implementation locally, ensure you have the necessary dependencies installed as outlined in the main README.
+You can experiment with various settings, such as epochs and style weights, directly in the script.
+The stylized images are saved every 100 epochs to help you observe the artistic progression.

+We recommend using a GPU for faster training, and if you're on an Apple Silicon device, you'll be pleased to know that support for MPS (Metal Performance Shaders) is available for accelerated computation.

 ## Acknowledgments

 Our implementation leverages a variety of technologies, including TensorFlow, TensorFlow Hub, PyTorch, and other libraries, to achieve real-time style transfer.